New Coevolution Dynamic as an Optimization Strategy in Group Problem Solving: Model

 \subsection{Random Network}

-A network or a graph comprises a collection of vertices interconnected by a set of edges \cite{Mata2020}.
+A network or a graph comprises a collection of vertices interconnected by a set of edges \cite{Newman2010,Mata2020}.
 Each edge, or connection, links a pair of vertices with the number of vertices defining the network size and the set of edges determining its connectivity.
 Vertices that share an edge are termed neighbors.
 Throughout this work the terms vertices, agents, and individuals have the same meaning.
+Various types of networks are used for solutions of physical and biological problems \cite{Vilela2020,Pineda2023,Silva2024}.
+In this work we will use the Erdös-Rényi (ER) network \cite{Solomonoff1951, Erdos1959} which has the following definition: consider a set of $M$ vertices and a parameter $\beta$ such that $0.0 < \beta < 1.0$, the probability of any two vertices being connected is $\beta$.
+This network has been used frequently as a first prototype to study the influence of the network topology on social dynamics \cite{Holme2006,Moore2015,Saeedian2019}.

-The degree $k_i$ of a vertex refers to the number of connections it establishes with other vertices while the network connectivity is characterized by the distribution $P(k)$.
-Various types of networks are used for solutions of physical and biological problems.
-In this work we will use the Erdös-Rényi (ER) network \cite{Solomonoff1951, Erdos1959, Erdos1960, Erdos1961} which has the following definition: consider a set of $M$ vertices and a parameter $\beta$ such that $0.0 < \beta < 1.0$, the probability of any two vertices being connected is $\beta$.
-The average degree $\mu$ of the network is defined as $\mu = (1/M) \sum_i^M k_i$ and in the case of ER network it is $\mu = \beta (N-1)$ \cite{Barabasi2016}.
+The degree $k_i$ is the number of neighbors of node $i$ and the average degree $\mu$ of the network is defined as $\mu = (1/M) \sum_i^M k_i$ \cite{Gomes2024}.
+In the case of ER network, we have $\mu = \beta (M-1)$ \cite{Barabasi2016}.
 So we use $\mu$ as control parameter of the network instead of $\beta$.
+Figure \ref{figXsdff} shows a graphical representation of the ER network with two different values of $\mu$.